artem-y/math-games-python/README.md

 ## Games
 ### Add Numbers
 User is given 2 random numbers and asked to add them.
-Then the game checks if the answer is correct, and tells how long they've spent thinking on the answer.
-Supports recursive invocation, by passwing `-r` or `--repeat` option.
+Then the game checks if the answer is correct, and tells how much time they've spent thinking on the answer.
+Supports recursive invocation, by passing `-r` or `--repeat` option.